-It was quickly noted that the PTSD group showed changes of decreased local and global network efficiency because of possible damage between linked regions of the brain.
+It was quickly noted that the PTSD group showed changes in decreased local and global network efficiency because of possible damage to linked regions of the brain.

-Although the human brain normally operates using a small-world network, which are a way of parallel information transfer that is crucial for brain function, PTSD patients had a different outcome.
+Although the human brain normally operates using a small-world network, which is a way of parallel information transfer that is crucial for brain function, PTSD patients had a different outcome.

 As researchers revealed, the structural connectome showed a trend toward regularization: when a neural network moves from a small-world to a more regular network.
-A regular network is more localized, and takes more steps to reach distant nodes.
+A regular network is more localized and therefore takes more steps to reach distant nodes.

 Additionally, there were changes also observed in the salience network, where researchers believe could provide clinicians with a new understanding of treatment for pediatric PTSD patients.

 Dr. Gong also stated, “These abnormalities suggest that PTSD can be better understood by examining the dysfunction of large-scale spatially distributed neural networks.”